tommccoy1/meta-learning-linguistic-biases/README.md

 ## Part 4: Evaluation

 Finally, we evaluate our two models.
-You may not get exactly the same numbers as what we report here due to the fact that we ran our evaluations on GPUs whose operations are nondeterministic; but the results should be close/
+You may not get exactly the same numbers as what we report here due to the fact that we ran our evaluations on GPUs whose operations are nondeterministic; but the results should be close.

 ### 100-shot learning evaluation
 These are the results discussed on pg.
 4 of the paper, second column, paragraph headed "meta-learning results".